Vivian Chong

 Conclusion

-I would like to share this video where Michelle Obama talks about her own struggle with imposter syndrome and how she overcomes it.
+I would like to share this video in which Michelle Obama discusses her struggle with imposter syndrome and how she overcame it.

 If you or any of your teammates are going through imposter syndrome in your real estate career, I hope what I have written has been helpful.

-And if you are looking for a mentor in your property career, do drop me a whatsapp or schedule an appointment using the link below.
+If you are looking for a mentor in your property career, drop me a Whatsapp or schedule an appointment using the link below.

 Let's see if we have the chemistry to work together!